Sometimes you just get stuck on questions like:

 - And will I rank for both versions if I optimize around only one of them?

-Normally, for such dilemmas, you’d simply fire up your tool of choice and decide.
+Normally, for such dilemmas, you’d simply fire up your keyword management tool of choice and decide.

 But this particular one can be tricky.
 That’s because, unfortunately, no SEO tool can give you the answers for such questions.

 Instead, you need to make the right decision.
 So I’ll show you just that – how to decide whether to target the singular or plural form of your main keyword.

 Things can seem complex at first, but I promise you that it’s easier than you might think.
 Without further ado, let’s dive right into yet another captivating Search Engine Optimization question.

 Which Keyword Phrase To Use – Singular Or Plural?

 The short answer is that if both the singular and plural versions of your keyword have the same amount of Search Volume, optimize for the plural form since the singular form will be included in it by default.
 But remember that things aren’t always black and white – and therefore you always need to use your judgment.

 However, there are a few variables that you need to think about before truthfully answering this question.